December 7 2013 Latest news:

 “The AST believes the club are financially well set to improve on the decline of the last few seasons.
 The remaining question is whether it has the boardroom leadership and football decision making expertise to make the money count.”

-Hill-Wood believes that the Premier League decision to bring in financial fair play-style spending controls would help Arsenal.
+The chairman believes that the Premier League decision to bring in Financial Fair Play-style spending controls would help Arsenal.

 He said: “These new rules will be good for us, good for the Premier League and good for the game as a whole.